Power Dynamos F.C.

-Power Dynamos is a Zambian football club based in Kitwe that plays in the MTN/FAZ Super Division.
+Power Dynamos Football Club is a Zambian professional football club based in Kitwe that plays in the MTN/FAZ Super Division.
 They play their home games at Arthur Davies Stadium in Kitwe.

 The club is currently sponsored by Copperbelt Energy Corporation.

 Power Dynamos is known for playing beautiful passing football and their matches are usually enjoyed by the Zambian Premier League fans.
 Their main rivals are Nkana FC and Zesco United FC.
 Games involving Power Dynamos and any of these two clubs are always highly attended by the soccer fans.

-In 1991, Power Dynamos became the first southern African club to win a continental trophy after they won the African Cup Winners' Cup.
+In 1991, Power Dynamos became the first southern African club, and so far, the only Zambian club, to win a continental trophy after they won the African Cup Winners' Cup.